index

 1. Elevate your hand above your heart for five minutes to reduce swelling

-2. Use soap, lotion, or cooking oil as lubricant—twist gently as you pull
+2. Use soap, lotion, or cooking oil as lubricant — twist gently as you pull

 3. Submerge your hand in ice water for one minute to constrict blood vessels

-5. Visit a jeweler—they have ring cutters designed to remove rings without damaging them
+5. Visit a jeweler — they have ring cutters designed to remove rings without damaging them

 7. Should I Remove My Jewelry When I Shower?

-The real culprit is soap scum, which settles behind stones and in crevices.
-Over months, this buildup makes diamonds look cloudy and metal appear dull.
-Remove jewelry before showering, and you'll spend less time cleaning it later.
+Soap, shampoo, and hard water create a film on your jewelry that dulls its shine.
+Chlorine in tap water can damage certain metals over time.
+The real culprit is soap scum, which settles behind stones and in crevices — over months, this makes diamonds look cloudy and metal appear dull.
+Remove jewelry before showering, and you'll spend far less time cleaning it later.

 8. Can I Wear Silver and Gold Jewelry Together?